Guardians vs. Mets Player Props Betting Odds

 Alonso Stats

-- Alonso hopes to build on a four-game hitting streak in this matchup.
-In his last five games he is batting .222 with three home runs, three walks and six RBI.
+- Alonso has picked up at least one hit in five straight games.
+In his last five games he is batting .238 with four home runs, a walk and 10 RBI.

 Alonso Recent Games